Cold Blast! These tips can help you survive and even thrive in the cold season.

-- Give yourself extra time to get places because busses run slower, walking is slower, yes, most things are just slower in the winter.
-You can fight it, or you can start earlier.
+Give yourself extra time to get places because busses run slower, walking is slower, most things are just slower in the winter.
+You can fight it, or you can just start earlier.

 Check in, check up

-- This season is a great time to reconnect with friends and family, and to reflect on what makes life worth living.
+This season is a great time to reconnect with friends and family, and to reflect on what makes life worth living.
 For millennia, people have celebrated winter as a time of slowing down, recharging, taking stock, savoring the sweetness of life and communion with others.
-And weren't potlucks invented just for friends to banish the cabin fever of winter?
+And weren't potlucks invented just for friends to banish winter's cabin fever?

-- Too much time with roommates might lead to conflicts.
-If you want help sorting out conflicts, consider talking with an RA, Counseling and Psychological Services, or the Office of Student Conflict Resolution.
+Too much time with roommates might lead to conflicts.
+If you want help with sorting out conflicts, consider talking with an Resident Assistant if you live in University Housing, or Counseling and Psychological Services, or the Office of Student Conflict Resolution.

-- Have faith: in mid-March, the first tiny flowers will bloom, welcoming spring.
+And have faith, because the first tiny flowers will bloom in mid-March, welcoming spring.

 Have a joyous winter, Michigan students!